-Deferred rent receivables represent the accumulated difference between effective rental revenue and actual invoiced rental amount.
-Deferred rent receivables amounted to HK\$966,000 which are expected to be realised twelve months after the balance sheet date are classified as non-current assets.
+Deferred rent receivables represent the accumulated difference between effective rental revenue and gross invoiced amount of rental.
+Deferred rent receivables amounted to HK\$505,000 (2020: HK\$966,000) which are expected to be realised twelve months after the balance sheet date are classified as non-current assets.

 The Group normally does not grant credit period to trade debtors.
-As of 30 September 2020, trade receivables of the Group amounting to HK\$4,362,000 (2019: HK\$5,062,000) was not impaired.
+As of 30 September 2021, trade receivables of the Group amounting to HK\$2,988,000 (2020: HK\$4,362,000) was not impaired.
 These relate to a number of independent customers for whom there is no recent history of default.
 The ageing of these trade receivables is as follows: